Guachanche barracuda

-The Guachanche barracuda (Sphyraena guachancho), is an ocean-going species of game fish in the barracuda family, Sphyraenidae.
+The Guachanche barracuda (Sphyraena guachancho) is an ocean-going species of game fish in the barracuda family, Sphyraenidae.
 It was described by the French zoologist Georges Cuvier in 1829.
 The description was part of the second edition of Le Règne Animal, or The Animal Kingdom.
 Guachanche barracuda are also known simply as guaguanche throughout much of the Caribbean.
 When used for food, Guaguanche barracuda are usually sold fresh or salted.

 Description

 Guachanche barracuda, like other members of the family Sphyraenidae, possess elongated bodies, pike-like heads, and large jaws.
 The lower jaw protrudes slightly from the upper jaw, both of which contain fang-like teeth.
 They have two dorsal fins, which are widely separated on their backs.
 The anterior dorsal fin usually possesses spines, while the posterior only has rays.
-Guachanche barracuda have six dorsal spines and 9 rays, while they have only two spines and eight rays on their anal fins.
+Guachanche barracuda have six dorsal spines and 9 rays on their dorsal fins, while they have only two spines and eight rays on their anal fins.

 Guachanche barracuda can grow up to 200 cm in length, but have only been recorded to weigh as much as 1.75 kg.